godotengine/godot-docs/classes/class_itemlist.rst

 - void **ensure_current_is_visible** **(** **)**

-Ensure selection is visible, adjusting the scroll position as necessary.
+Ensure current selection is visible, adjusting the scroll position as necessary.

 .. _class_ItemList_method_get_item_at_position: